A few great ways to get the best out of yourself as a photographer

 (and not just your mom or your best friend… they’re contractually obligated to love you).
 Share some of your favorite and maybe-favorite images with other photographers and creatives.
 Tell them you want their honest feedback.
 Ask them what they think about how the image looks but also about the story it tells.
 Of course it’s good, but how can it be great?
 Keep pushing until you have some feedback that makes you uncomfortable… and then grow from it.
 This blog has some great ideas for collecting feedback.

-Find your best work and leverage it as inspiration.
+Find your best work and leverage it as inspiration

 And we mean the BEST.
 The ones that you’d hang in your front hallway and show to everyone.
 If it’s an okay photo that the mom of the bride would really love… great.
 But you need to focus on your killer work.
 Figure out what was happening in your creative brain at the moment you took it.
 Study that.
 Think it was luck?
 We doubt it.
 Find that energy and channel it.
 Don’t stop until you’re consistently taking those kind of rad photos at every session.